 BA (hons) Counselling, PG Dip Supervision, MA, Registered Member BACP (Accred)

 Senior Counsellor Kate Hardy is a BACP Registered and Accredited counsellor/ psychotherapist with over twelve years’ experience working with individuals and couples in the NHS, industry and private practice.
 Kate is also a fully qualified Supervisor.
 She holds a BA in Counselling with the University of Middlesex (Level 6) and a Diploma in Clinical Supervision with the Sherwood Psychotherapy Training Institute.
-She also has been teaching since 2010 on the Open University/ CPCAB Foundation Degree in Counselling, and is presently in advanced clinical training in TA Psychotherapy at the Berne Institute.
+She also been teaching since 2010 on the Open University/ CPCAB Foundation Degree in Counselling, and is presently in advanced clinical training in TA Psychotherapy at the Berne Institute.